Building RBAC in Go

 Setup

-go run .
+go run ./<example>

 Shared dependencies

-Our vanilla and casbin
+Our vanilla

-examples share the user.json
+examples share a users.json

 [